AttilaTr/projectcrypto/README.md

 Project management

-For creating and tracking the development of the project Trelloís Kanban board has been used.
+For creating and tracking the development of the project Trello‚Äôs Kanban board has been used.
 It contains user stories and the colour coded MOSCOW prioritisation of the elements from day 1 to the last day of coding.

 Version control

 To be able to follow the advancement of coding I applied GITHUB as a version control application.
 I created branches for each days of coding to be able to compare and if necessary, revert the different versions of coding.
-The name of the repository is ìprojectcryptoî.
+The name of the repository is ‚Äúprojectcrypto‚Äù.